The Hudson Tunnel Project has Three Major Components

 • Utilize U.S. suppliers and manufacturers through the Buy America requirement that applies to federally funded purchases, as well as the federal provisions regarding participation by disadvantaged businesses.

-• Avoid greenhouse gas emissions on already overcrowded roads by making train use more attractive and reliable.
-Without the Hudson Tunnel Project, North River Tunnel repairs would cause two million additional tons of carbon to be released into the atmosphere.
-This is the equivalent of flying 2.6 million people from New York to San Francisco.
+• Reduce congestion on already overcrowded roads by making train use more attractive and reliable.
+Without the Hudson Tunnel Project, North River Tunnel repairs would cause longer commutes for almost a quarter million drivers.

 History